ManageIQ/manageiq-documentation/_includes/external-configuration-db.md

 **Note:**

-  - {{ site.data.product.title_short }} requires PostgreSQL version 10.
+  - {{ site.data.product.title_short }} requires PostgreSQL version 13.

-  - Because the `postgresql.conf` file controls the operation of all databases managed by a single instance of PostgreSQL, do not mix
+  - `postgresql.conf` controls the operation of all databases managed by the PostgreSQL instance, therefore it is not recommended to run other databases on this PostgreSQL instance.
-    {{ site.data.product.title_short }} databases with other types of databases in a single PostgreSQL instance.

 1. Start the appliance and open a terminal console.

 2. Enter the `appliance_console` command.
-The {{ site.data.product.title_short }} appliance
-    summary screen displays.
+The appliance console summary screen will be displayed.

 3. Press **Enter** to manually configure settings.